m-jawhar/student-grade-tracker/README.md

-# Student Management System
+# Student Grade Tracker

-A comprehensive C-based student management system for tracking academic performance, calculating GPAs, and generating reports.
+A personal grade tracking system for monitoring your academic performance across semesters, calculating SGPA/CGPA, and visualizing your progress.
 Implements the Mar Athanasius College of Engineering grading system.

 ## 🎯 Features